MetaMask/metamask-docs/snaps/learn/tutorials/transaction-insights.md

 ### 2. (Optional) customize your Snap

-This Snap is generated from a boilerplate typescript example Snap.
+This Snap is generated from a template typescript example Snap.
 While the following steps in the drop-down are optional for testing, they significantly improve the UX by aligning the Snap with its function.

 <details>
-  <summary>Customize the Snap's UX</summary>
+  <summary>Customize your Snap's UX</summary>
   <div>
     2.1 Update your Snap to [display an icon](../best-practices/design-guidelines.md#optimize-your-metadata) in MetaMask.